Does fat shaming work? New research has the answer

 In a small study, researchers found caregivers of children with obesity may be more likely to use direct statements to restrict a child’s eating.

 Researchers at C.S.
 Mott Children’s Hospital videotaped 237 mothers and children who were seated alone in a room and presented with different foods, including chocolate cupcakes.
-Direct commands like “only eat one” were more often used among mothers of children with obesity while eating dessert, according to the findings published in the Journal of Nutrition Education and Behavior.
+Direct commands like “only eat one” was more often used among mothers of children with obesity while eating dessert, according to the findings published in the Journal of Nutrition Education and Behavior.

 Meanwhile, mothers of children who weren’t overweight were more likely to guide children with indirect comments such as, “That’s too much.
 You haven’t had dinner.”